-All bones comprising the skull are attached to each other via immovable joints, except for the mandible, which is attached via a movable joint.
+All bones making up the skull are attached to each other by immovable joints, except for the jaw bone, which is attached via a movable joint.

-X-rays of the skull may be performed to diagnose fractures of the bones of the skull, congenital anomalies (birth defects), pituitary tumors, and certain metabolic and endocrine disorders that cause bone defects of the skull.
-Skull X-rays may also be used to detect tumors, evaluate the nasal sinuses, and detect cerebral calcification (calcifications within the brain).
+X-rays of the skull may be done to diagnose fractures of the bones of the skull, birth defects, infection, foreign bodies, pituitary tumors, and certain metabolic and endocrine disorders that cause bone defects of the skull.
+Skull X-rays may also be used to find tumors, check the nasal sinuses, and detect calcifications within the brain.

-There may be other reasons for your physician to recommend an X-ray of the skull.
+There may be other reasons for your healthcare provider to recommend an X-ray of the skull.

-You may want to ask your physician about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your past history of radiation exposure, such as previous scans and other types of X-rays, so that you can inform your physician.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray examinations and/or treatments over a long period of time.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your healthcare providers.
+Risks associated with radiation exposure may be related to the cumulative number of X-ray exams or treatments over time.

-If you are pregnant or suspect that you may be pregnant, you should notify your physician.
+If you are pregnant or think you may be, tell your provider.
 Radiation exposure during pregnancy may lead to birth defects.
 If it is necessary for you to have a skull X-ray, special precautions will be made to minimize the radiation exposure to the fetus.

 There may be other risks depending upon your specific medical condition.
-Be sure to discuss any concerns with your physician prior to the procedure.
+Be sure to discuss any concerns with your healthcare provider before the procedure.

-An X-ray may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your physician's practices.
+An X-ray may be done on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending on your condition and your healthcare provider's practices.

 Generally, an X-ray procedure of the skull follows this process:

-Body parts not being imaged may be covered with a lead apron (shield) to avoid exposure to the X-rays.
+- Body parts not being imaged are covered with a lead apron (shield) to avoid exposure to the X-rays.

-If the X-ray is being performed to determine an injury, special care will be taken to prevent further injury.
+- If the X-ray is being done to find an injury, special care will be taken to prevent further injury.
 For example, a neck brace may be applied if a cervical spine fracture is suspected.

-Some skull X-ray studies may require several different positions.
-It is extremely important to remain completely still while the exposure is made, as any movement may distort the image and even require another X-ray to be done to obtain a clear image of the body part in question.
+- Some skull X-ray studies may require several different positions.
+It is extremely important to remain completely still while the exposure is made, as any movement may distort the image and even require another X-ray to be done to get a clear image of the body part in question.

-The X-ray beam will be focused on the area to be imaged.
+- The X-ray beam will be focused on the area to be photographed.

-While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
+While the X-ray procedure itself causes no pain, moving the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
 The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.